Sancerio/maps-filter-extension/README.md

 - Works only on `google.com/maps` domain
 - Requires lists to be fully loaded (extension auto-loads them)
 - Some very old Google Maps layouts may not be supported
+- Auto-scroll only triggers for actual list content, not list overview pages

 ## 📝 Changelog